OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 Each student has been issued their own Linux Ubuntu Desktop Virtual Machine (VM).
 This system will be referred to as the "gHost" throughout the lab.
 The goal of this task is to show you how to connect to that environment so that you can work and complete assignments.

-1. Retrieve the following received via email.
-(Ask faculty for assistance if needed).
+1. Retrieve the following received via email from ECT Dept. (Ask faculty for assistance if needed).
 <br>

 - GNS3 VM IP address